 I’m constantly helping clients figure out ways to improve communication, stop communication breakdowns, and understand the nuances of what they are communicating as a leader.

 Several weeks ago, my daughter graduated from pre-school (I know, a big deal).
-Actually, this was her second time graduating.
-She graduated from P3 last year and now P4.
-Exciting!
-As part of celebrating her, she got a helium-filled graduation balloon.
-It’s been tied to her bed for several weeks now and I didn’t think anything of it.
+As part of celebrating her, she received a helium-filled balloon.
+It had been tied to her bed for several weeks and I didn’t think anything of it.

-The balloon has been floating around our hallway and bedrooms for a couple of days and it somehow found it’s way into my bedroom.
-When my wife and I were laying in bed I was fascinated by the movement of the balloon.
+The balloon ended up floating around our hallway and bedrooms for a couple of days and it somehow found it’s way into my bedroom.
+When my wife and I were laying in bed, I became fascinated by the movement of the balloon.

 As I lay in bed last night, I had a realization.
 The balloon was moving on the slightest of air currents and temperature differences in our room.
-It would float over to the corner then move toward us, then float over the light and then float back up to the ceiling.
-It was fascinating.
+It would float over to the corner, then move toward us, then float over the light and back up to the ceiling.

 Communication Floats Around